Revised in 2023 with an updated list of bars, and consolidated the specs into a single comparison chart.

 Plus, 5 needle bearings per sleeve… That’s 1 more than Fringe (below).

-Rep Fitness has been in business in Denver, Colorado (10 miles from Rage Fitness) since 2012, and they have earned the respect of the Crossfit crowd with their high quality equipment.
+Rep Fitness has been in business in Denver, Colorado since 2012, and they have earned the respect of the Crossfit crowd with their high quality equipment.

 Rep has always had favorable reviews online and are good with answering questions.
-Rep’s equipment seems to be nearly as high quality as Rogue.
-Rep isn’t a “budget” option that cuts any corners.
+Rep’s equipment seems to be nearly as high quality as Rogue, although it’s made in China.

-This bar is the #1 women’s bar that Fringe makes for olympic weightlifting.
+This is Fringe’s flagship olympic weightlifting bar.
 All their other bars are made for either powerlifting dual-use.
-This one is their only bar with 4 needle bearings per sleeve, IWF-only ring marks, and it has the most whip out of all their bars despite the ultra high 216,000 PSI tensile strength.
+This one is their only bar with 4 needle bearings per sleeve, IWF-only ring marks, and it has the most whip out of all their bars despite the high 216,000 PSI tensile strength.

 As far as the “matte” chrome… I don’t think that there is any difference between matte chrome and satin chrome, which is what York calls it.
-The word “matte” has gotten to be a popular buzzword with Rogue and others, with their popular matte finishes on power racks, etc, and the “Matte Black Friday” sale.
+The word “matte” has gotten to be a popular buzzword with Rogue and others, with their popular matte finishes on power racks, etc, and the “Matte Black Friday” annual sale.
 Basically a less glossy chrome that looks more like stainless steel.
 As if it weren’t already hard to tell the difference!
-Mirror-like chrome is one thing, but when they start using this satin chrome I have a hard time identifying what it is on an unknown bar.

-Fringe’s guarantee is the best in the industry.
+Fringe’s guarantee is the best.
 It’s more than just a warranty against defects.
 They offer a full 1-year guarantee.
-Return it for any reason within a year and get your money back!
+Return it for any reason within a year and get your money back.
 Or within 30 days they’ll even pay the return shipping.